A Theoretical and Practical Framework for Evaluating Uncertainty Calibration in Object Detection: Related Work

 \section{Related Work}

-The problem of uncertainty calibration is introduced to the DL community through the work presented in \cite{guo2017calibration}, where the calibration quality of various modern DNNs is \CP{assessed}evaluated on classification problems, with \CP{different}distinct datasets, from computer vision and natural language processing domains.
+The problem of uncertainty calibration is introduced to the DL community through the work presented in \cite{guo2017calibration}, where the calibration quality of various modern DNNs is evaluated on classification problems, with distinct datasets, from computer vision and natural language processing domains.
 The authors argue that despite their increased accuracy, modern DNNs suffer from significant miscalibration issues, which surpass those observed in `older' but less accurate architectures.\\ The evaluation of uncertainty calibration in classification problems often relies on the widely used Expected Calibration Error (ECE) \cite{naeini2015obtaining}.
-However, limitations of this metric have been acknowledged in relevant literature \cite{nixon2019measuring, widmann2019calibration}. \CP{As such}On the other hand, \CP{relying \CP{also} in a more \CP{proper} scoring rules,}the use of \textit{proper scoring rules} \cite{gneiting2007strictly} like the Brier score \cite{brier1950verification} has been an increasingly common practice in \CP{relevant}recent literature regarding uncertainty calibration for classification problems \cite{ovadia2019can, tian2021geometric, moon2020confidence}.\\ The lack of \CP{a an} evaluation metrics specifically designed to the problem of uncertainty calibration in object detection is addressed in \cite{kuppers2020multivariate}, that proposes the Detection Expected Calibration Error (D-ECE).
-Since then, this metric has been adopted as a ``go-to" evaluation metric in different works regarding uncertainty calibration in object detection \cite{ munir2022towards, pathiraja2023multiclass, munir2023bridging}.
-Nonetheless, the D-ECE is built on an imcomplete formulation of the problem of uncertainty calibration in object detection, and therefore does not incorporate the effect of False Negative detections (see Section \ref{evaluation:metrics} for further details).
+However, limitations of this metric have been acknowledged in relevant literature \cite{nixon2019measuring, widmann2019calibration}.
+On the other hand, the use of \textit{proper scoring rules} \cite{gneiting2007strictly} like the Brier score \cite{brier1950verification} has been an increasingly common practice in recent literature regarding uncertainty calibration for classification problems \cite{ovadia2019can, tian2021geometric, moon2020confidence}.\\ The lack of evaluation metrics specifically designed to the problem of uncertainty calibration in object detection is addressed in \cite{kuppers2020multivariate}, that proposes the Detection Expected Calibration Error (D-ECE).
+Since then, this metric has been adopted as a ``go-to" evaluation metric in different works regarding uncertainty calibration in object detection \cite{munir2022towards, pathiraja2023multiclass, munir2023bridging}.
+Comparably to the metrics proposed in this work, the D-ECE leverages the IoU for a threshold-based evaluation, thus being also focused on semantic uncertainty.
+Nonetheless, D-ECE is built on an incomplete formulation of the problem of uncertainty calibration in object detection, and therefore does not incorporate the effect of False Negative detections (see Section \ref{evaluation:metrics} for further details), which can be critical in safety-related applications.\\ Other approaches to assess the reliability and probabilistic quality of object detector's predictions were proposed in recent years.
+The authors in \cite{hall2020probabilistic} propose Probability-based Detection Quality measure (PDQ), focusing on both \textit{label} and \textit{spatial} probabilistic quality; because of the focus on \textit{spatial} quality, ``PDQ has been primarily developed to evaluate \textit{new} types of probabilistic object detectors that are designed to quantify spatial and semantic uncertainties", which is not the case for most common state-of-the art object detectors like YOLO \cite{redmon2016you}, Fast R-CNN \cite{girshick2015fast} or SSD \cite{liu2016ssd}.
+The work in \cite{kuppers2022parametric} focuses specifically on spatial uncertainty and therefore proposes evaluating uncertainty calibration for object detection as a probabilistic regression task, by evaluating only object detectors with probabilistic regression output ``where a mean and a variance score is inferred for each bounding box quantity" \cite{he2019bounding}.
+Also, the authors in \cite{oksuz2023towards} propose the Self Aware Object Detection (SAOD) task, a testing framework which includes uncertainty calibration evaluation; for this evaluation, Localization Aware ECE (LaECE) is introduced, through the inclusion of spatial evaluation into the existing D-ECE \cite{kuppers2020multivariate}, by multiplying \textit{precision} with IoU; nonetheless, and similarly to the D-ECE, this metric is not affected by the existence of False Negatives.